-So if you’re a roofing apprentice looking to take the next step in your career we hope you apply, or if you know an apprentice that deserves to be recognised make sure you are aware of this year’s BMI Apprentice of the Year 2020 competition.
+So if you’re a roofing apprentice looking to take the next step in your career ENTER the competition today, or if you know an apprentice that deserves to be recognised make sure they are aware of this year’s BMI Apprentice of the Year 2021 competition.

 Enter the BMI Apprentice of the Year 2021 competition here, don't forget to check out the terms and conditions.

 Roofing talent shines through in BMI’s Apprentice of the Year competition